ChamiLamelas/Music_Tab_Project/README.md

 PLAYING_LEGEND=hpb
 ```

 *Observe:* I do not specify what h, p, and b mean, just that they will appear.

-Lastly, **note**, digits (0-9) and whitespace are not allowed to be in the legend.
+**Note:** The playing legend can only be made up of either lowercase or uppercase alphabet characters.

 ### Creating a Timing Legend